Free Operations Manual Templates

 With that, your operational manual is ready for launch!
 Give the final draft a final check and share it with the entire team.
 Be sure to adjust the permission settings for accessing and editing different parts of the document.

-Once the template is in use, create a system for regularly updating and optimizing this document.
-Assign an owner for this task and designate the responsibility of regularly auditing and updating the template.
+Once the operations manual template is in use, create a system for regularly updating and optimizing it.
+Assign an owner to regularly audit and update the template.

 This individual will also be responsible for communicating these updates to all involved stakeholders.

-This manual can help employees reduce errors, improve productivity, and speed up day-to-day processes.
+An operation manual can help employees reduce errors, improve productivity, and speed up day-to-day processes.
 But that's not all.
-An operations manual can set your team up for long-term success by:
+Here's how operations manuals set your team up for long-term success and operational improvement:

-New hire onboarding is a massive challenge for many companies.
-The onboarding process often takes up too much of your team's bandwidth to train the new hires and bring them up to speed with their responsibilities.
+New hire onboarding can be a daunting task.
+The onboarding process can often require a significant amount of resources to train new hires and get them up to speed.

-Employees spend 30 percent of their workday searching for the correct details to complete a task.
-This data indicates how painfully time-consuming it can be for employees to access information when needed, eventually hurting their productivity.
+Employees spend 30 percent of their workday searching for the correct details to complete a task — eventually lowering productivity.

-By centralizing all the knowledge related to the roles and workflows in your team, an operations manual can become an easy reference point to fall on.
+By centralizing the knowledge related to job roles and workflows in your team, your company’s operation manual is an easy reference point.

 3. Keeping every stakeholder accountable